 Growth of Sunflower from Seed to Flower

-- All living organisms must have the ability to reproduce.
+All living organisms (multicellular and unicellular) have the ability to reproduce.
 Living things make more organisms like themselves.
 If a species does not reproduce the next generation, the species will go extinct.
 Reproduction is the process of producing the next generation.

-- It is vital characteristics of life.
-If it is disturbed, it will result into diseases and if not controlled can threten the life of the organism.
+It is vital characteristics of life.
+If it is disturbed, it will result in diseases and if not controlled can threaten the life of the organism.

 Responding to the Environment: